SantaKolosovska/KidsPuzzle/README.md

 \
 ![time_is_up](https://user-images.githubusercontent.com/86738044/150312744-e2d80e68-da06-482a-91bc-93662770599a.jpg)

 10. To delete a user press "Create / Delete user" button on the start screen.
 Find the user in the list at the bottom, select it by pressing on it and press "Delete username" button.
-You will recieve a message that user has been deleted.\
+You will recieve a message that user has been deleted.
+(It should be noted that deleting the user also deletes all the results of games for this user.) \
 \
 ![user_was_deleted](https://user-images.githubusercontent.com/86738044/150312751-ea3224a7-1c85-466a-9c90-61e273ad21d0.jpg)